 This dish can perfectly work with almost any grain: farro, bulgur, barley, pearl barley, millet, buckwheat, quinoa, etc. You name it!
 I haven’t used all the grains mentioned above because I like the fluffy texture of rice for my gemista.
 I have used farro and pearl barley so far but the verdict was unanimous in my house: back to the rice, mum.
 You know me.
 I like to please the crowd and keep my clan happy.

-Nevertheless, if you go for other than rice option, I would suggest to prepare them before baking.
+Nevertheless, if you go for other than the rice option, I would suggest preparing them before baking.
 Follow the instructions on the package and prep them halfway and then straight into the baking tray.

 I can see you!
 You are standing near the baking pan and you enjoy that heavenly smell along with the neighbors.
 Don’t do it!
 Don’t serve them hot right out of the oven.
-You have to wait for at least one hour.
+You have to wait for at least half an hour, preferably one hour.
 I know, it is so hard to do it but this is the only way to take advantage of their taste.
-Take a walk or something instead.
+Take a walk a bath or something instead.

 Serve them with feta cheese (yes, even more.
-We added only crumbles on the top of the veggies) and a nice, cool white wine like Sauvignon Blanc, Assyrtico or Moschofilero.
-You may serve them along with a Greek salad (horiatiki) and a small slice of whole wheat bread, just to soak up some juices.
+We added only crumbles on top of the veggies) and a nice, cool white wine like Sauvignon Blanc, Assyrtico, or Moschofilero.
+You may serve them along with a Greek salad (horiatiki) for the summer or this cabbage salad for the winter and a small slice of whole wheat bread, just to soak up some juices.
 Do it at least once.
 Yum!

 Stuffed Vegetables with Rice - Greek Gemista